-James is the right choice for the client seeking a blend of experience, academics, courage and wisdom.
+James is the right choice for the client seeking a blend of experience, academics, peer recognition, and wisdom.
 His experience includes not guilty verdicts in capital and non-capital murders; $2.29 million and other six-figure civil verdicts; oral argument in the appellate courts; and scores and scores of high-level federal and state jury trials with an impressive verdict record.
-His academics include board certifications in two specialties; lecturer at over thirty legal education seminars for lawyers; and visiting lecturer at law schools and the UNC-School of Government.
-His peer recognition includes a five-time selection as Super Lawyer; recipient of the Professor John Rubin Award for legal training; service in governing roles with the N.C.
+His academics include recognition as a Board Certified Specialist in Federal Criminal Law, State Criminal Law, and Family Law by the N.C.
+State Bar; lecturer at over thirty-three legal education seminars for lawyers; and visiting lecturer at law schools and the UNC-School of Government.
+His peer recognition includes a six-time selection as Super Lawyer; two-time selection to The Best Lawyers in America; selection as "Lawyer of the Year" in DWI Defense in the Charlotte area by The Best Lawyers in America; recipient of the Professor John Rubin Award for legal training; service in governing roles with the N.C.
 State Bar; and election as past president of the district bar.
+His wisdom is found in three decades of practice in high-level criminal, civil, and family law cases across many courts.
 James loves making a difference in individual lives, particularly when facing complex, high-stakes cases.

 James A. Davis, son of Bob and Mary Anne Davis, is the head of Davis & Davis, Attorneys at Law, P.C.
 He has been an attorney with the firm since 1991 and has led the firm since his father's passing in 2005.

-James is a North Carolina Board Certified Specialist in Federal and State Criminal Law with a trial practice in criminal, domestic, and general litigation.
+James is a North Carolina Board Certified Specialist in State Criminal Law, Federal Criminal Law, and Family Law with a trial practice in criminal, domestic, and general litigation.
 He is deeply committed to excellence and professionalism in the practice of law, having served on the North Carolina State Bar Specialization Criminal Law Committee, the North Carolina State Bar Board of Continuing Legal Education, the North Carolina State Bar Disciplinary Hearing Commission, and as Issue Planning Editor of the Law Review at Regent University.
 James also lectures at criminal, family law, and trial practice continuing legal education (CLE) programs, and is regularly designated by the Capital Defender as lead counsel in capital murders.